nextgis/qgis_dumploadfield/README.md

 DumpLoadField
 =============

-This is QGIS 1.x plugin.
+This is QGIS 2.x plugin.

-It dumps or loads text from/to a selected field from/to text file.
+It dumps or loads text values from/to a selected field to/from a text file.

-QGIS 2.0 and higher is not supported.